backdrop-contrib/ip_geoloc/README.txt

 show and center on the visitor's HTML-5 retrieved location, then you do need to tick the first "Data collection option" and select applicable roles below it.

-You are now ready to map your View of Location, Geofield or Geolocation data and optionally center that map on the visitor's location.
+You are now ready to map your View of Location, Geofield, Geolocation Field or GetLocations data and optionally center that map on the visitor's location.
+Visit the IPGV&M configuration page to specify an alternative marker set.
+When using Leaflet you can superimpose Font Awesome font characters on top of your markers.

 If you want to center the map on the visitor's location, but don't want to use the HTML5 style of location retrieval involving a browser prompt, you may want to configure an alternative lat/long lookup based on IP address.
 For this follow installation instruction B1a or B1b below, depending on whether you'd like to employ Smart IP or GeoIP for this.
-And you're done!

 If you DO want to auto-record visitor address details then complete the steps under A and B below.